Domestic Violence and Sexual Assault

 Learn about what to do if you are a victim of identity theft.

-At Riverside County Sheriff’s Department, we have targeted Juvenile Crimes as a major focus of this administration.
+At Riverside County Sheriff’s Office, we have targeted Juvenile Crimes as a major focus of this administration.
 We want to work with the youth and their family members so that, with everyone working together, we can address the issues before the young minds of our communities lose sight of basic decency and continue on a path of destruction.

 Thieves continue to use different methods to commit theft including mail theft.
 Confidential personal information can be obtained from postal mail in your mailbox.
 Learn how to stay alert of mail theft.